 To qualify for PA tax forgiveness, you must:

-- Be subject to PA personal income tax.
+- Be subject to Pennsylvania state personal income tax.

-- Not be a dependent on another person’s federal tax return (an exception exists if you are a dependant of someone who qualifies for the PA tax forgiveness credit)
+- Not be dependent on another person’s federal tax return (an exception exists if you are a dependant of someone who qualifies for the PA tax forgiveness credit).